 For e.g. Consider you are running a two-day sale – 12 AM 14th Jan to 12 AM 16th Jan.
 The timing will be different for different countries.
 So create different push notifications for different countries based on their local time zone.

 Every business is created with a set of target customers in mind.
 If your website is targeted to a specific niche, then you can create a fair idea of your customer’s routine.
 For e.g. your website is an exam preparation site for IIT.
 Now you can make a guess of what your customer’s routine would be:

 - The user is a college student or recent graduate

 - If he is a college student, then he is in college till 4 PM

-So your target customer is most likely to be active during the evening or late night.
-So your good timing would be late evening or late night when your customers are most active.
+So your target customer is most likely to be active during the evening or late at night.
+So your good timing would be late evening or late at night when your customers are most active.

 With every notification sent, you will know when users are more active.
 You can then analyze to find the best time of the day to send push notifications.
-However, remember that best time is different for different users.
-To analyze the best to send in conjunction with user segment.
+However, remember that the best time is different for different users.
+To analyze the best to send in conjunction with the user segment.